picocms/Pico/_plugin-dev/basics.md

 - PATCH version when you make backwards-compatible bug fixes.

 For more information see the [http://semver.org](http://semver.org) website.

+# Branches
+The `master` branch contains the current development version of Pico, *it is likely unstable and __not ready__ for production use*.

+When creating a new development branch, please follow this prefixing convention:

+- `feature/` for bigger features,
+- `enhancement/` for smaller improvements, and
+- `bugfix/` for bug fixes.

+As soon as development reaches a point where feedback is appreciated, a PR is opened.
+After some time (very soon for bug fixes, and other improvements should have a reasonable feedback phase) the PR is merged into `master` and the development branch can be deleted.

 # Build & Release
 Defined below is a specification to which the Build and Release process of Pico should follow.
 We use `travis-ci` to automate the process, and each commit to `master` should be releasable.